-The scenarios below depict a healthcare setting; however, these steps can be utilized by any industry, including finance, insurance, and retail, as well as education or any other government agency.
+The scenarios below depict a healthcare setting; however, these steps can be utilized by any industry, including finance, insurance, retail, education, or government agency.

 Scenario 1: Call LanguageLine first and ask the interpreter to make the outbound call

-In this scenario, there are three participants: the doctor, the limited-English patient, and the interpreter.
-The doctor is already aware of the language the patient speaks as well as the patient’s phone number.
+In this scenario, there are three participants: the doctor, the limited English patient, and the interpreter.
+The doctor is already aware of the language the patient speaks (in the following case, it is Spanish) as well as the patient’s phone number.

 Within seconds, a Spanish interpreter joins the line and greets the doctor in English.
 The doctor provides the interpreter with the patient’s name and phone number to call the Spanish-speaking patient.

 This is a very simple approach that requires no technical expertise.
-The person who initiates the call must simply have four things:
+The person who initiates the call must simply have four details:

 - The organization’s 800 number

 - The patient’s name

 Scenario 2: Use your smartphone’s conference-call feature

 Every smartphone can add a third party using its conference-call or “Add Call” feature.
 Using this feature is simple.